Madhura-b/Job-Scheduling/README.md

 2. Print (buildingNum1, buildingNum2) prints all triplets bn, executed_tims, total_time for which buildingNum1 <= bn <= buildingNum2.
 3. Insert (buildingNum,total_time) where buildingNum is different from existing building numbers and executed_time = 0.

-In order to complete the given task, I use a min-heap and a Red-Black Tree (RBT).
-Assumed that the number of active buildings will not exceed 2000.
+In order to complete the given task, I use a min-heap and a Red-Black Tree(RBT).

-A min heap used to store (buildingNums,executed_time,total_time) triplets ordered by executed_time An RBT  used store (buildingNums,executed_time,total_time) triplets ordered by buildingNum.
+A min heap used to store (buildingNums,executed_time,total_time) triplets ordered by executed_time.
+A RBT  used store (buildingNums,executed_time,total_time) triplets ordered by buildingNum.
 Pointers maintained  between corresponding nodes in the min-heap and RBT.

 Wayne Construction works on one building at a time.
 When it is time to select a building to work on, the building with the lowest executed_time (ties are broken by selecting the building with the lowest buildingNum) is selected.
 The selected building is worked on until complete or for 5 days, whichever happens first.
 If the building completes during this period its number and day of completion is output and it is removed from the data structures.
 Otherwise, the building’s executed_time is updated.
 In both cases, Wayne Construction selects the next building to work on using the selection rule.
 When no building remains, the completion date of the new city is output.